vineethkumar1999/gradlecucumber/readme.txt

 You can also Use hooks like @Before, @After, @BeforeStep, @AfterStep, @After("@step1 and not @step2") : COnditional hooks to run your methods before or after or even after certain step

+BeforeStep will run the content before each step in each scenario AfterStep will run the method content after each step in each scenario Conditional hooks use them with Before, After, BeforeStep, or AfterStep with ("@tags") to run them only when tags are matched

+I have added examples for all these feel free to add the tags in program arguments, run and see the result.